Inventory Transactions

 Transaction Reason Codes

-You use reason codes, defined on the Reason Codes (CS211000) form, to indicate why direct inventory transactions are made.
-Each reason code has a default account and subaccount specified that are used as the offset account and subaccount for the inventory transactions.
+You use reason codes, defined on the Reason Codes (CS211000) form, to indicate why direct inventory transactions have been created.
+Each reason code has a default account and subaccount specified, and these are used as the offset account and subaccount for the inventory transactions.
 You can specify the reason codes to be used as the default reason codes for inventory receipts, issues, and adjustments on the Inventory Preferences (IN101000) form.